 3.5 The impacts identified and assessed What impacts and effects have you identified (i.e., summary of the responses to the above questions) together with the probability and likely severity/ significance of impact?
 How do you plan to address these impacts to improve the outcomes for the Welsh language?
-Detail mitigation measures/ alternative options to reduce adverse impacts and increase positive outcomes: Positive impact If the proposal is fully implemented, Y Uwchradd Caergybi will be a Welsh me secondary school when the new buildin opened.
+Detail mitigation measures/ alternative options to reduce adverse impacts and increase positive outcomes: Positive impact If the proposal is fully implemented, Ysgol Uwchradd Caergybi will be a Welsh medium secondary school when the new building is opened.
 Adverse impact None Opportunities to promote the Welsh language e.g. status, use of Welsh language services, use of Welsh in everyday life, Welsh at work increased?
-Evidence / data used to support your assessment: PLASC 2024 - Pupil Level Annual School Census September 2024 statistics received from the Headteacher.
+Use of Welsh by learners of Ysgol Uwchradd Caergybi increased Evidence / data used to support your assessment: PLASC 2024 - Pupil Level Annual School Census September 2024 statistics received from the Headteacher.
 The Council's Welsh in Education Strategic Plan Responses from the consultation on the Modernising Learning Communities and Developing the Welsh Language Strategy (if the Executive authorises officers to conduct a statutory consultation on the proposal)